fxpoet/holysheet.io/README.md

 - A Mac version is also planned.
 For now, if you tell Claude it's for Mac shortcuts, it will create them accordingly."

 ## 💌 Dear Claude Contest

 > 🌟HolySheet is an old idea of mine.
-> realized that mixing Claude with existing old ideas makes them even more amazing.
+> realized that mixing Claude with my old ideas makes them even more amazing.
 > On July 3rd, I found out about the Claude Contest through Facebook,
-> and the contest became a great motivation to start this project.
+> and the contest became a great motivation to put this project into real action.

 > Releasing the project within a week was a challenge.
-> I could have thought of better configurations, like using pre-collected program shortcuts and caching etc..
+> I could have thought of better configurations, like using pre-collected software shortcuts and RAG and caching etc..
 > but because the contest duration was short, I focused on completion first.

 > Personally, I'm a bit hesitant about public release due to the cost of LLM calls.
 > Therefore, giving me an award will complete the final piece of the puzzle.
-> The fate of humanity now rests in the hands of the Claude judges.
+> The fate of humanity now rests in the hands of the Claude judges!
-> Thank you for your interest in this program.

 ## Getting Started Development